Today’s Wonder of the Day was inspired by Michael . Michael Wonders, “How did segregation start?” Thanks for WONDERing with us, Michael !

 People were separate, but they definitely weren’t equal.
 The U.S. government was not treating all Americans the same.
 One place this was most obvious was in public schools.
 Schools for children of color weren’t as well cared for as those for White children.
 Often, the teachers weren’t paid very well.
 The schools couldn’t afford many supplies.
 Due to low funding, buildings went without repairs.
 At the same time, White schools received more funding and were better maintained.

 It was many years before things started to change.
 In 1946, another challenge to school segregation finally succeeded.
 It was the case Mendez v.
 Westminster.
 Five Mexican American families sued a California school district.
 They pointed out the inequality caused by segregated schools.
 Their children were being forced to go to schools that weren’t able to offer students equal education.
 A California court ruled that school segregation went against the 14th Amendment.

 Was that the end of segregation?
 Not exactly.
-Many white people fought to keep segregation.
+Many White people fought to keep segregation.
 Leaders of the Civil Rights Movement kept working for equality.
-Malcolm X and Martin Luther King, Jr. spoke and led marches.
+Malcolm X and Martin Luther King, Jr. led marches.
 Rosa Parks was arrested for refusing to give up her seat on a bus.
 Students like Ruby Bridges desegregated public schools.
 Sit-ins were held at segregated restaurants.
 Slowly, things began to change.

 Can you help make an America that lives up to the name “melting pot”?
 Of course!
 When you meet people who are different from you, try to learn about them.
 Remember that differences shouldn’t be scary.
 Instead, differences can make life more interesting.
 Always look for similarities between yourself and people who seem different from you.
 You may be more alike than you think!